Lion-Mod/My-electrophoresis-sense-is-tingling/README.md

 * 🏭 **Company** - not requiring maintenance crews to be on site throughout the year saves on costs.
 This money can then be fed back into the business and better utilised.

 ## Idea used for the modelling
 `tsai` contains `SlidingWindow`.
 This allows you to take the data and split it into subsets of data where the Xs are all inputs over the window period and Y is the value for e.g. the Y value after the period.
-It can be represented as this.
+It can be represented as like this example below for 3 hours windows predicting the next 30 minute slot.
 I've found it very useful to setup data for time series work.
 ![image](https://user-images.githubusercontent.com/70057706/109543101-d66ff080-7abd-11eb-8f92-5b4aff5661e1.png)

 ## Residual Dynamics